SMFSW/sarmfsw/README.md

 * `STM_FAMILY`: Define with proper family name if your STM32 MCU is not automatically recognized (in case of warning message displayed)
 * `SAM_FAMILY`: Define with proper family name if your ATMEL SAM MCU is not automatically recognized (in case of warning message displayed)

+* `SARMFSW_NO_CHIP_HAL`: No includes and definitions of HAL chip files (can be useful to use sarmfsw for static libraries code generation)

+* `HALTicks`: can be defined with a function name to use ticks getter function already implemented under the form `uint32_t func(void)`

 * `HAL_MAX_TICKS` val: Define with custom max value in project if tick max value is not using 32b variable full scale
 * `HAL_MS_TICKS_FACTOR`: Define with custom multiplier in project if tick period is not 1ms